 - Has guided us to make changes to a person’s bedtime routine to promote a better sleep pattern and hygiene.

-My help is always available to practitioners working with the Just Checking system.
-If you would like advice on using home activity monitoring to provide the right level of night-time support to the individuals in your care, you can contact me here.
+If you would like advice on using home activity monitoring to provide the right level of night-time support to the individuals in your care, contact your local account manager or get in touch with the Just Checking team here.

 Blog by Rosie Goy, Occupational Therapist